Jackthomsonn/shell-ai/apps/cli/README.md

 npm i shell-ai -g
-shell-ai login // You must login first (if you dont have an account, run shell-ai signup) shell-ai subscribe // Subscribe to a plan shell-ai login // Login again to refresh your scopes or wait for 1 minute shell-ai suggest "How do I run a docker image and mount a volume"
+shell-ai login // You must login first (if you dont have an account, run shell-ai signup) shell-ai subscribe // Subscribe to a plan shell-ai login // Login again to refresh your scopes shell-ai suggest "How do I run a docker image and mount a volume"
 ```